See procedure Unborn child reports for tasks that must be undertaken.

 Referral to Child FIRST/The Orange Door or other community-based child and family service

-Child Protection may refer the matter to Child FIRST/The Orange Door or other community-based child and family service to provide advice, services and support to the mother of the unborn child, where this is assessed to be the most appropriate response.
-In this instance, Child Protection must close the unborn child report after making the referral.
+Child Protection may refer the matter to Child FIRST/The Orange Door or other service to provide advice, services and support to the mother of the unborn child where this is assessed to be the most appropriate response.
+In this instance, Child Protection must close the unborn child report after making a referral to Child FIRST/The Orange Door or other service.
 Consider services that will assist the mother to address the identified wellbeing concerns or risk factors, such as family violence, alcohol and drug or mental health services.
-Where the unborn baby is Aboriginal and/or Torres Strait Islander, a referral to a service providing a Victorian Aboriginal Family Preservation and Reunification (VAFPR) response may be appropriate.
+Where there is a risk of protective intervention following the birth of an Aboriginal child, a referral to a service providing a Victorian Aboriginal Family Preservation and Reunification (VAFPR) response may be appropriate

 Advice and assistance to the mother